donboulton666/mansbooks.com/README.md

 # Mansbooks Virtual Event

-This Mansbooks Virtual Event was based off of [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.
+This Mansbooks Virtual Event was based off of [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live speakers.
 It includes the following features:

 - Multiple stages - with the ability to add multiple sessions on each stage
 - Each stage can be configured as -
   - An embedded YouTube stream OR
   - A live interactive audio-video experience powered by [100ms](https://www.100ms.live)
 - Sponsor expo, including individual virtual booths
-- Career Fair, allowing attendees to network and find job opportunities
+- Career Fair, allowing speakers to network and find job opportunities
 - Ticket registration and generation
 - Speaker pages and bios
 - Schedule